Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

     }
 ```

-And that's it!
+And now we're actually done!
 You should now have a ball that moves in circles behind your back.
-Now we have to test it out.
+Let's test it out.

 > **Note**: If you have a game of your own all ready to go, you should be able to drop this object in and watch it work.
 Skip Step 3 and move onto Step 4 to check out an improvement you can make to the effect!

+---

 ### Step 3 - Make it playable